Aequivinius/python-ontogene/README.md

 oki, so er works now well. now we need exporters from the article class, and then we can run it on the server and compare.
 I think the positions might be off, because I don't take into account the ofsets for the paragraphs.

+the text variable of entity is not yet quite nice. it should be 1:1 what is in the text.

 * rinaldi's paper fertig